-As someone who is pretty sensitive to carbs, this one works wonders for me.
-By eating a meal with complex carbs a couple of hours before bed, or some simple carbs around half an hour before, I can cause my blood sugar and therefore my insulin to spike, leaving me drowsy and almost unable to keep my eyes open.
+For those who are sensitive to carbs, this trick works wonders.
+By eating a meal with complex carbs a couple of hours before bed, or some simple carbs around half an hour before, you can cause my blood sugar and therefore my insulin to spike, leaving you drowsy and almost unable to keep your eyes open.
 Ever get that mid-morning or mid-afternoon energy slump after a carby meal?
-I call it the "carb coma".
+Some call it the "carb coma".
 You can avoid lapses in energy by switching from more carb-heavy meals early in the day to something higher in quality protein or healthy fats.
 Wait until the evening to eat the stuff that makes you sleepy.

 12. Offload Stressful Thoughts

 If you're the type of person who can't let go of stubborn thoughts when it's time to relax, you could benefit from keeping a notepad and pen next to your bed.
 Write down your thoughts in a format that feels right: some people make to-do lists for the morning; others simply churn out pages of internal dialogue; some like to draw pictures or doodle while they allow their troublesome thoughts to dissipate.